CruiseOutlook

 • Lightweight, breathable clothing for warm weather.

-• Sunscreen and a hat for sun protection.
+• Sunscreen and a hat to protect against the strong sun.

 • Comfortable walking shoes for exploring the city.

-• A swimsuit for beach outings.
+• A swimsuit for beach activities.

 • A light jacket for cooler evenings, especially in winter months.